The Perfect 2 to 3 Days in Bologna Itinerary

 Fountain of Neptune

-2 to 3 Days in Bologna Itinerary
+2 to 3-Day Bologna Itinerary

 This itinerary for Bologna will bring you through the historic center, into the delicious food culture, as well as through the oldest university in the world.